 - hands – wash your hands regularly and for 20 seconds

-- face – wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet
+- face – wear a in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet

 - space – stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors)

 - Join a vaccine research study

 - Join a genetic study if you tested positive for coronavirus